Joe Lycett: Television and video

 In 2021, Lycett presented the television documentary Joe Lycett vs the Oil Giant.

 On 4 September 2022, Lycett appeared as a panellist on the début issue of Sunday with Laura Kuenssberg.
 The show featured an interview with Liz Truss, who at the time was considered highly likely to win, which she later did, the July–September 2022 Conservative Party leadership election and therefore become Prime Minister.
 The cost-of-living crisis, caused in part by high energy bills, was a current significant issue.
 Truss had given few interviews since the start of the election campaign to elect the Leader of the Conservative Party.
 On the show, Truss endeavoured to give assurances.
 When asked for comment by Kuenssberg, Lycett said with deadpan delivery that he was "very Right-wing" and that he loved the clarity and was reassured by Truss's statements about the proposed measures to address the crisis.
 Deploying apophasis, he suggested that he would not say that from dregs Truss was the "backwash of available MPs".
 This was met with incredulity from Kuenssberg and titters from other guests.
 In a similar vein, Lycett went on to state Truss was right to ignore economists' stark predictions.
 Several days later, MP Steve Brine asked BBC Director-General Tim Davie about "the Joe Lycett débacle" when Davie appeared before the parliamentary Digital, Culture, Media and Sport Select Committee.

 In March 2023 Lycett began hosting the comedy variety show Late Night Lycett that includes brief interviews with celebrity guests and comedy segments.
 One comedy segment includes a celebrity minding Lycett's local corner shop in Kings Heath because the owner is in the studio audience with Lycett crossing over live to the celebrity in the shop to chat to them about how things are going or asking the guests if there is anything they want from the shop.
-There was also a recurring segment that as part of Lycett's scheme to hire trainees with no previous experience, Linda Biscuits, portrayed by Chilli the labrador, is shown appearing with the production team.
+There was also a recurring segment that as part of Lycett's scheme to hire trainees with no previous experience, Linda Biscuits, portrayed by Chilli the Labrador, is shown appearing with the production team.
 Linda is shown operating a camera whilst vision of cats playing in a field comes across the live feed for the show as well as being shown to have urinated on the set beside the stage where Lycett is speaking to guests.

 In March 2025, he starred in the first series of LOL: Last One Laughing UK, hosted by Jimmy Carr and Roisin Conaty, alongside Richard Ayoade, Sara Pascoe, Lou Sanders, Rob Beckett, Judi Love, Bob Mortimer, Joe Wilkinson, Daisy May Cooper, and Harriet Kemsley.
+Lycett is set to appear on the second series of The Celebrity Traitors in autumn 2026.